zyrakq/open-webui-stack/src/open-webui/README.md

 - Environment variables in generated files use `$VARIABLE_NAME` format for proper interpolation
 - Each generated configuration includes a complete `docker-compose.yml` and `.env.example`
 - Missing `.env.*` files for components are handled gracefully by the build script
+- Extension combinations are only generated when [`extensions.yml`](extensions.yml) exists
+- The build script maintains full backward compatibility - existing workflows continue to work unchanged
+- Extension conflicts are automatically validated during the build process
+- User `.env` files are preserved during rebuilds